 The restaurant industry according to the National Restaurant Association is the nations’ second largest private sector employer with a workforce of 14.4 million.
 The restaurant management minor is designed for those who are interested in owning or managing a restaurant.
 The minor is designed to provide a foundation in food and beverage management, entrepreneurship, accounting and cost controls.

 Students apply management principles and develop their culinary skills in two experiential learning lab classes in our award-winning fine dining restaurant, Vita Nova.
 Managing a restaurant involves knowing and serving the needs of your customers and your employees.
 Gain a foundational understanding of the global food and beverage industry with the restaurant management minor.

 When you graduate, you’ll already have industry experience.
 The restaurant management minor requires 100 hours of paid work experience in the restaurant industry.

-The restaurant management minor is open to students in any major, excluding Hotel, Restaurant and Institutional Management (HRIM) and Hospitality Industry Management (HSIM).
+The restaurant management minor is open to students in any major, excluding Hospitality Business Management (HOSP) and Hospitality Industry Management (HSIM).

 Admission is subject to seat availability (limit of 25 students per academic year); required minimum cumulative GPA: 2.5.

 Applications will be reviewed on a rolling basis.
-Applications are available at the Department of Hospitality Business Management in Raub Hall.
+Applications are available at the Department of Hospitality and Sport Business Management in Raub Hall.